-- > Know the definition of an inner product and an inner product space. - > Know the definitions of norm, distance and orthogonality in an inner product space. - > Know the statement and the proof of the abstract Pythagorean theorem. - > Know how to find the best approximation in an inner product space. - > Know the statement and the proof of the Cauchy-Schwarz inequality. - > Know the statement and the proof of the triangle inequality in an inner product space. - \succ Know Example 8 and Exercise 25 (in this exercise you can consider the subspace spanned by 1, t, t^2, t^3 .)
+- > Know the definition of an (abstract) inner product. - > Know the definitions of length, distance and orthogonality in an inner product space. - \succ Know the statement and the proof of the abstract Pythagorean theorem. - > Know how to find the best approximation in an inner product space. - ➤ The Gram-Schmidt orthogonalization algorithm in a vector space of polynomials with an inner product defined by an integral; Exercise 25 which is done in detail on the class website on February 24. - Know the statement and the proof of the Cauchy-Schwarz inequality (also known as the Cauchy-Bunyakovskyinequality).
+Know applications of the Cauchy-Bunyakovsky-Schwarz inequality, like in Exercises 19 and 20 (the inequality of arithmetic and geometric means).